If you're experiencing service level agreement (SLA) issues, use this guide to find solutions to the most common behaviors.

 Ticket without priority not triggering SLA policy

-After the same ticket is updated to have a priority, Zendesk applies the SLA policy.
+After you update the same ticket to have a priority, Zendesk applies the SLA policy.

 Policy applied after ticket update